-I first had to find out why teenagers engaged in such challenging behaviour.
-I knew it wasn’t because they were just evil people.
-I knew my own kids weren’t evil, but they were as much prone to a temper tantrum as the next.
-Many of the teenagers I struggled with in my early years grew up to be fine adults.
-If I could find out why they behaved in such an overtly emotional way all the time, perhaps I could find a way of coping with them better.
+I first had to find out why some teenagers engaged in such challenging behaviour.
+I knew it wasn’t because they were just ‘bad’ kids as I refused to believe that anyone would deliberately choose to misbehave without good reason.
+Many of the teenagers I struggled with in my early years as a teacher grew up to be fine adults (and great parents themselves).
+If I could find out why they behaved in such an overtly emotional way all the time, perhaps I could find a way of coping and communicating with them better.

 Fortunately, around the time I started to ask the question the answers began to appear.
 The advances in neuroscience had started to give us a better understanding of how the brain develops during adolescence.
 Research showed that adolescence was very much a process of transformation, driven by the changes in the brain.
 These changes path the way for teenagers to master the skills and attributes they need to live as rational independent adults.
 Unfortunately, they also trigger a range of behaviours that adults often find difficult to cope with.